-The treatment regime above will be applied to a total of three regions of interest or parcellations (left TGd, left 55b, and left STV).
-The interval between treatment of separate regions of interest (target) will be at least 2 minutes.
+The treatment regime above will be applied to a total of three regions of interest or parcellations (right TGd + two other sites found to have greatest # of anomalies).
+The interval between treatment of separate regions of interest (target) will be 2 minutes.
 The interval between iTBS sessions within the same treatment visit will be 45-60 minutes.
 Details of the operations of TMS and intervention will be included in a SOP or User guide that will be kept on site.